 LaBerge WE (1961) A revision of the bees of the genus Melissodes in North and Central America.
 Part III (Hymenoptera, Apidae).
 University of Kansas Science Bulletin 42

+Maia R, Eliason CM, Bitton PP, Doucet SM, Shakey MD (2013) pavo: an R Package for the analysis, visualization and organization of spectral data.
+Methods in Ecology and Evolution 4: 609-613

 Mason LG (1977) Prey preferences and ecological sexual dimorphism in Phymata americana Melin.
 Am.
 Midl.
 Nat.
 97:293-299

 Ne'eman G, Shavit O, Shaltiel L, Shmida A (2006) Foraging by male and female solitary bees with implications for pollination.
 J. Insect Behav.
 19:383-401